 Equality has yet to reach the world of underwear and we are ready to push to bring the changes that make the world a better place, one tiny element at a time.

-Still, we feel that the acceptance of a different shape of underwear for men is not too much to deal with - it is simply material.
-Simply design.
-If you are defined, or you are going to define others by the knickers they wear, what an odd way to exist!
+Still, we feel that the acceptance of a different shape of underwear for men is not too much to deal with - it is simply material, simply design.
+If you are defined, or you are going to define others by the knickers they wear, then what an odd way to exist!